studyathome-internationally/rehabilitationstechnik/docs/chapter6.md

 ### Spatial Discrimination

 The spatial discrimination of two adjacent tactile stimuli, so that they can be perceived as separate from each other, is relatively low and also strongly dependent on the respective skin area.
-For two-point discrimination (two-point discrimination) at different body sites, the following values can be found in the literature (<<tab:two-point-discrimination-tactile-stimuli>>):
+For two-point discrimination at different body sites, the following values can be found in the literature (<<tab:two-point-discrimination-tactile-stimuli>>):

 | Body region    | Minimum distance [mm\] for two-point discrimination |
 | -------------- | --------------------------------------------------- |